UlyssesZh/drawings/README.md

 ## Terms of use

+If you are the orderer of the picture you are going to use, any usage is accepted.
+Otherwise, the following terms apply:

 All the pictures can be non-commercially used for free and without any informing under any of the following circumstances: